 What’s not Included

-Flights, visas (if required), travel health insurance, hotel in Male for late arrivals (approx. $70 USD – cash payment only), cost of transfers between airport and hotel (if needed).
+International Flights to and from Malé, visas (if required), travel health insurance, hotel in Malé for afternoon arrivals, cost of transfers between airport and hotel (if needed), snorkeling equipment (mask, snorkel and fins)

 The project is on the locally inhabited island of Naifaru, which sits within the Lhaviyani Atoll in the north of the Maldives.
 As the fifth most populous island in the Maldives, Naifaru boasts a lively community and offers a fantastic opportunity to meet new people.
 Most of the approximately 6000 inhabitants are Maldivian, however Naifaru is also home to several immigrant workers from countries such as Bangladesh and Sri Lanka.
 The island has many intricate streets lined with shops selling everything from ice creams to tailoring services, and there are several restaurants serving both local and western delicacies.
 Take the time to immerse yourself in the vibrant, friendly community and kick back and relax on the island’s beautiful beaches.